-GPIO
+GPIO Connections

 This 15-pin terminal block provides remote bypass control and bypass indication contact closures for both TES9 video channels, as well as seven general-purpose input/output (GPIO) signals.
-The connector pin-out and description are in section.
+The connector pin-out and description are in the section "Cabling Information" on page 4-4.

-LOAD
+LOAD Button